JJHPhoto/employee-directory/README.md

 - filters picked: last name, country. maybe registered "date".
 - didn't push to github pages because....
 - passed in two arrays because of "filter."
 A study group friend explained it to me how if you don't, you can't "go back" once you start to filter.
+- issues with filter/sort. talked to study group member and he made me realize what i needed to do.
+- deconstructing.

 ## Resources